Rahilbhoot/100DaysCodingChallenge/README.md

   3. **Video 56 of playlist**
   -> In this video I learned about expressions and conditionals in JavaScript.
 The main topics for today was If statements, If-else statements, I-else ladder which are conditional statements in JS.
 Secondly, I learned about operators in Javascript namely : 'Arithmatic operator', 'Assignment operator', 'Comparision operator' & 'Logical operator'.
 Today also learned about comments and types of comments in JS.
 The topic in the end was ternary operator in JavaScript which was intresting and challenging to understand.

+### Day 2: [04-03-2025]
+- **What I did: Today I learned about Loops and Functions in JS**
+- **Challenges faced: I solved Practice set of chapter 2 from CodeWithHarry Notes.**
+- **Learnings:**
+  1. **Video 57 of playlist**
+  -> In this Video Harry cleared the concepts of Loops and types of Loops in JavaScript.
+I learned about forloop, while loop, do while loop, for in loop, forof loop. forin loop & forof loop were new for me but harry cleared the concept of them very well.
+They are basically used to iterate data structures like object, arrays & string ect.

+  2. **Video 58 of playlist**
+  -> In this video harry cleared the concepts of Functions in JS.
+So, basically function is a block of code that can store the code that is repeatedly been changed and has been used widely.
+He also gave us information about the default parameters in functions which was intresting.
+The new concept which I learned today in this video was Arrow function in JS.
+Arrow functions are basically stored in a variable and it was also very usefull and intresting topic to learn.
+Today I also completed the chapter 2 practice set given by harry which was totally based on yesterday's learning.

 ## Resources 📚
 Here are some useful resources I might use during my challenge:
 - [W3Schools](https://www.w3schools.com/)